James Cook and indigenous peoples: Perception of Cook by indigenous peoples in the modern era

 Some indigenous peoples consider statues of Cook, such as this statue in Sydney, to be symbolic of colonialism.

 The perception of Cook varies widely across the places he visited.
 The Māori of New Zealand generally consider Cook a hostile invader, and – during the celebration of the bicentenary of Cook's voyages – demanded an acknowledgement of the Māori that Cook's crew had killed.

 Many Hawaiians condemn Cook's impact on their culture, and blame him for introducing STDs to their islands.
 Hawaiian scholar Haunani-Kay Trask described Cook as a "a syphilitic, tubercular racist", and criticised him for introducing capitalism and Christianity into Hawaii.
-The opinions of Hawaiians may have been influenced in the 1800s by American missionaries in Hawaii, who attempted to induce dislike of Britain by promulgating falsehoods about Cook, such that he intentionally decimated the Hawaiians and wantonly fired ship's guns into crowds.
+The opinions of Hawaiians may have been influenced in the 1800s by American missionaries in Hawaii, who attempted to induce dislike of Britain by promulgating falsehoods about Cook, such as that he intentionally decimated the Hawaiians and wantonly fired ships' guns into crowds.

-Many Australian Aborigines view Cook negatively, viewing him as responsible for violence and subsequent colonisation.
+Many Aboriginal Australians view Cook negatively, viewing him as responsible for violence and subsequent colonisation.
 Cook is included in stories and legends even in parts of Australia far from where he landed.
 Efforts have been made at reconciliation, and the Cook memorial in Ship Cove now has an art installation that features an aboriginal artwork alongside Cook's monument.
 (Note: Anne Salmond has ntoed that the relations between Cook and the Maori at Anaura and Uawa were peaceful.)
 Anthropologist Chris Healy has analyzed Aboriginal stories about Cook, and they invariably portray Cook as an outsider: confused, not of the land, unable to make a valid exchange, continually making transgressions.